GaganGowda89/OAuth2-GitHub-App-Login/README.md

 # OAuth2-GitHub-App-Login
-Using GitHub OAuth2 for Login instead of any database
+Using GitHub OAuth2 for Login

 ### 1. Configure HomeURL and CallbackURL in your GitHub App